UniversalDependencies/docs/_zh-dep/ccomp.md

 It may be difficult sometimes to differentiate between (i) `ccomp` with the subject of the complement clause (non-obligatorily) dropped and (ii) a case of subject-control `xcomp` where the subject is obligatorily absent.

 One can reinsert a subject into the complement clause as a test to separate the above two situations.
-If the result is perfectly grammatical AND the meaning of the matrix verb does not change, it is likely situation (i) where the clausal complement should be linked to the matrix verb with `ccomp` (as in 2’ below).
-Otherwise, if the sentence becomes ungrammatical OR the meaning of the matrix verb changes, then it would likely be situation (ii) with `xcomp` (as in 3’ below).
+If the result is perfectly grammatical AND the meaning of the matrix verb does not change, it is likely situation (i) where the clausal complement should be linked to the matrix verb with `ccomp` (as shown in 2’ below).
+Otherwise, if the sentence becomes ungrammatical OR the meaning of the matrix verb changes, then it would likely be situation (ii) with `xcomp` (as shown in 3’ below).
 In the following sentences, the reinserted subjects are emphasized, the matrix verbs italicized, and the complement clauses in brackets:

 - (2’)
 - 你 有 否 <i>覺得</i> [<b>房間</b> 很 臭]？ (cf. 2)